 Alcohol is a toxic chemical which can have a wide range of adverse effects on almost every part of your body.

 The effects of alcohol can vary.
-Sometimes you may:

-- how much sleep you have had.
+how much sleep you've had.

 This is an important reason for you to know and understand how many units you have consumed.